upperlinecode/intro-to-swift/day-1/intro-string-methods.md

 ##A Closer Look at Strings

-###Why
+###Students Will Be Able To
+- Explain the difference between a property and a method
+-

+###Motivation
 Strings are common across programming languages, and knowing how to use them is an important fundamental skill.
 Strings are a special data type because they come with a series of build-in methods and accessible properties.
 Learning about these will be a good introduction to functions for students before functions are fully introduced tomorrow.

 ###Anticipated Pain Points
 - It is very intimidating to look at documentation, so be clear that this is an important skill but it takes time to become comfortable with it.
 When you see a good opportunity to look something up as a class, look up a method in the documentation on the projector and talk through the process.
-Check out stack overflow with them and show them how to find a reliable answer.
+Check out Stack Overflow with them and show them how to find a reliable answer.
 - Chaining methods, like greeting.startIndex.successor() can be confusing.
 Experiment with this as a class, and encourage them to experiment as much as possible.
 - You cannot change a string unless it is stored as mutable data (a variable).